javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

     let fieldset = form.elements.userFields;
     alert(fieldset); // HTMLFieldSetElement

-    // we can get the input both from the form and from the fieldset alert(fieldset.elements.login == form.elements.login); // true */!*
+    // we can get the input by name both from the form and from the fieldset alert(fieldset.elements.login == form.elements.login); // true */!*
   </script>